Baste-RainGames/SerializableAction_Unity/README.md

 This project offers the SerializableAction type, which is a replacement for Unity's UnityEvent.
 Like UnityEvent, you can use SerializableAction to assign callbacks in the Unity inspector, and call them at runtime.
 There are some major improvements over UnityEvent:

 - Support for methods with any number of parameters.
 UnityEvent only supports methods with 0 or 1 parameters.
+- Support for setting fields.
+UnityEvent only supports methods and property setters.
 - Support for parameters with custom types (see Limitations).
 UnityEvent only supports a narrow range of predefined types.
 - A SerializableAction is about twice as fast to Invoke as the same UnityEvent.